Big ideas don’t always play by the rules, but the small print matters here.

 5 There is no requirement to pay to enter the Competition.
 Entrants are, however, liable for their costs to access telephone, mobile or computer networks and for postage costs.

 6 To enter the Competition, you must be aged 13 years or older and resident in the UK (including Northern Ireland).
-If you are under 18, you warrant that your parent or guardian has consented to your entry into the Competition and to the Rules, and has signed the parent/guardian declaration on your submission form.
+If you are under 18 years of age you are not eligible to enter into the Competition unless your parent or guardian has consented to your entry into the Competition and to the Rules, and has signed the parent/guardian declaration on your Entry Form.

 7 The following are not eligible to enter the Competition: any officers, employees, agents or contractors of BIC (or of any other entity or person involved in running the Competition, such as a PR agency, sponsor, reader or judge, or of any affiliated company) and members of their families or households.
 All such entities and persons (including BIC) are referred to below as the “Competition Entities”.